 The best Indian restaurants in Mayfair

-London's most famous and influential Indian restaurants have long gravitated towards Mayfair - arguably the capital's most exclusive postcode.
+Home to many high-end Indian restaurants is arguably the capital's most exclusive postcode.
 Indian restaurants in Mayfair include leading lights like Benares and Gymkhana, and our 2022 top restaurant in London, BiBi.

 What: Voted into the number one spot on our list of top 100 restaurants in London for 2022, BiBi is a monumental restaurant that blends a wide array of influences to serve up dishes that are unique and contemporary, but still have the essence of recognisable Indian cuisine.
 Chef patron Chet Sharma spent time in development at restaurant juggernauts like L'Enclume, Moor Hall, The Ledbury and Mugaritz, so it's no wonder that this young starlet is making waves in Mayfair.